-- Last revised 8/23/24 --

 The Commission also has general authority to "recommend revisions to correct technical or minor substantive defects in the statutes of the state without a prior concurrent resolution of the Legislature referring the matter to it for study."
 See Government Code Section 8298.

-Topics Authorized by Resolution Chapter 108 of the Statutes of 2021
+Topics Authorized by Assembly Concurrent Resolution No. 169, Chapter 138 of the Statutes of 2024

 1. Creditors' Remedies